-Use the Administration > SNMP (Configure User - Add SNMPv3 Remote User) page to identify the source of SNMPv3 inform messages sent from the local switch.
+Configuring Use the Administration > SNMP (Configure User - Add SNMPv3 Remote User) page Remote SNMPv3 Users to identify the source of SNMPv3 inform messages sent from the local switch.
 Each SNMPv3 user is defined by a unique name.
 Users must be configured with a specific security level and assigned to a group.
 The SNMPv3 group restricts users to a specific read, write, and notify view.

-◆ To grant management access to an SNMPv3 user on a remote device, you must first specify the engine identifier for the SNMP agent on the remote device where the user resides.
+• To grant management access to an SNMPv3 user on a remote device, you must first specify the engine identifier for the SNMP agent on the remote device where the user resides.
 The remote engine ID is used to compute the security digest for authentication and encryption of packets passed between the switch and the remote user.
-(See "Specifying Trap Managers" on page 430 and "Specifying a Remote Engine ID" on page 414.)
+(See "Specifying Trap Managers" on page 435 and "Specifying a Remote Engine ID" on page 421.)

 - User Name The name of user connecting to the SNMP agent.
-(Range: 1-32 characters) - ◆ Group Name The name of the SNMP group to which the user is assigned.
-(Range: 1-32 characters) - ◆ Remote IP The IPv4 or IPv6 address of the remote device where the user resides. - ◆ Security Model The user security model; SNMP v1, v2c or v3.
-(Default: v3) - ◆ Security Level The following security levels are only used for the groups assigned to the SNMP security model: - noAuthNoPriv There is no authentication or encryption used in SNMP communications.
-(This is the default security level.) - AuthNoPriv SNMP communications use authentication, but the data is not encrypted.
+(Range: 1-32 characters) - Group Name The name of the SNMP group to which the user is assigned.
+(Range: 1-32 characters) - Remote IP IPv4 address of the remote device where the user resides. - Security Model The user security model; SNMP v1, v2c or v3.
+(Default: v3) - Security Level The following security levels are only used for the groups assigned to the SNMP security model: